Chimpanzees At Belfast Zoo Made A Ladder Out Of A Branch Downed By A Storm And Escaped Their Enclosure

 — Andrew Stroehlein (@astroehlein) February 10, 2019

-After the escape, zoo officials announced the death of the other animals but said there were no plans to euthanize the jaguar.
+After the escape, zoo officials announced the death of the other animals, but said there were no plans to euthanize the jaguar.

 “He is a part of our family and he was unfortunately doing what jaguars do,” said Dr. Kyle Burks, vice president and managing director of the zoo.